Most weather archives silently overwrite

 Your backtest is only useful if it reproduces the data the market traded on.
 That is what raw-as-reported guarantees.

-insert row
+keep row

 else:

-skip # first-write wins
+skip # first-reported wins

 This is the opposite of standard data-engineering hygiene.
 In most pipelines, data quality means “catch errors and fix them.”
 Here, data quality means “replay the record exactly as it was the first time anyone saw it.”